 The real truth about making art is that you never know how it’s going to be received until you put it out there into the world.
 A song could be unpopular among your family and friends.
 Or…They could love it.

 The thing is, when you start releasing your songs for other people to listen to and experience, you’re opening yourself up for success.
 Success happens!
 Of course there will always be critics, but there also always be fans.
 And you never get to meet them until you put your music out there.

 3. The Lie: You feel selfish.

-You feel like your creative urges to write songs is selfish, and taking you away from the realistic, practical expectations of you.
-When you go to write a song, you feel incredibly guilty, like you are indulging in a self absorbed habit and neglecting the responsibilities and people in your life.
+You feel like your creative urge to write songs is selfish.
+You feel like it keeps you from meeting all the realistic, practical expectations of you.
+When you go to write a song, you feel incredibly guilty, like you are indulging in a self-absorbed habit and neglecting the responsibilities and people in your life.

 The truth: You are an artist.
 You make art.
 That art is songs.
 It’s how you’re made.
 You’re not selfish for being made that way.

 You’re not selfish for wanting to write songs.

 Selfish would be putting your art above everything and everyone else in your life and completely steamrolling the people that love you.
 If you’re finding it difficult to write in your home because you feel guilty about stepping away from your family, I’d suggest just talking to them about it.

 Tell them this is your passion or your hobby or your career and you’d like to spend time writing.
 Ask them “How can we schedule this time into our lives?”
 They’ll appreciate the effort you’re making to keep them in your life.

 Why do you need to know these truths and lies?